PRESS DIGEST-Canada - June 15

-June 15 The following are the top stories from selected Canadian newspapers.
+June 15 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** U.S. President Donald Trump has named Kelly Knight Craft, a top donor and fundraiser, as ambassador to Canada.
 Craft runs a business-consulting firm, but she is best known in Republican circles as a prodigious fundraiser and generous contributor. tgam.ca/2sea1NY